afarooq07/stock-analysis/README.md

 ## Summary
-Overall, he purpose of refacting is to organize/structure the code better but not change its behavior.
-LIsted below are some of the pros and cons of this approach.
+Overall, the purpose of refactoring is to organize/structure the code in a better way but not change its behavior.
+Listed below are some of the pros and cons of this approach.

 ### Advantages of Code Refactor:
 - It can help improve the design of application which can: